mattneary/TOM/README.md

 paste are an important part of the workflow, and these operations have comprehensive support in TOM.
 But we add a set of related operations in addition to these more conventional ones.
-There's key commands for elide (`.`), punch out (`>`), stack (`|`), and split (`&`) as well as their counterparts expand/pull in/unstack/join.
-These toggles manipulate the buds and ribbons of a page in interesting ways: elide moves selected text into a ribbon and replaces it with "...", punch out creates a new page and a corresponding RefBud from a selection, stack creates a branch from selected buds, and split turns a branch into a single bud with its siblings pushed out into a ribbon.
+There's key commands for elide (`.`), punch out (`>`), stack (`|`) as well as their counterparts expand/pull in/unstack.
+These toggles manipulate the buds and ribbons of a page in interesting ways: elide moves selected text into a ribbon and replaces it with "...", punch out creates a new page and a corresponding RefBud from a selection, and stack gathers selected buds as attachments to a RefBud.
+Elide also enables more general behavior: for example, a URL and the text fragment to which it is connected can be swapped, the URL edited, and then the pair swapped back to its original configuration.

 ## usage